-The University of Arkansas Arthropod Museum houses the largest collection of insects and other arthropods in the State of Arkansas and one of the largest collections of arthropods from the faunistically unique Ozark Plateau and Ouachita Highlands, with especially significant collections of Ozark cave arthropods and Arkansas spiders.
-At the present time, the Museum is at about 80% capacity, housing an estimated 750,000 specimens, representing perhaps 25,000 of Arkansas’ estimated 40,000 arthropod species.
-The Museum and its collections occupy 1278 square feet of floor space in Rooms 314, 314A, 314B and 314C of the Agriculture Building.
+The University of Arkansas System Division of Agriculture Arthropod Museum houses the largest collection of insects and other arthropods in the State of Arkansas and one of the largest collections of arthropods from the faunistically unique Ozark Plateau and Ouachita Highlands, with especially significant collections of Ozark cave arthropods and Arkansas spiders.
+The Museum houses an estimated 750,000 specimens, representing perhaps 25,000 of Arkansas’ estimated 40,000 arthropod species.
+The Museum is located at 1580 Mitchell Street in Fayetteville, Arkansas.
 Dried, pinned specimens are stored in 1800 standard “Cornell style” glass-top wooden entomology drawers, which in turn are held in fourteen 12-drawer metal cases and sixty-six 25-drawer metal cases.
-Up to 1994, most of the pinned collection was housed in outdated, oversized wooden vial collectionn cabinets and poorly constructed, warped wooden “kit” drawers that offered inadequate protection and preservation and made inefficient use of space.
+Up to 1994, most of the pinned collection was housed in outdated, over-sized wooden vial collection cabinets and poorly constructed, warped wooden “kit” drawers that offered inadequate protection and preservation and made inefficient use of space.
 That year, a National Science Foundation grant provided over $50,000 for replacement of many of the old cabinets and provided temporary additional curatorial assistance during the collection’s reorganization into new cabinets.
-Up to 2005, a hodge-podge of office file cases housed alcohol-preserved specimens in glass vials, many of which could not be easily accessed for study.
+Up to 2005, a hodgepodge of office file cases housed alcohol-preserved specimens in glass vials, many of which could not be easily accessed for study.
 Seven modern vial cases were crammed to capacity making collection expansion impossible.
 In that year, the Arkansas Agricultural Experiment Station provided $52,920 for collection improvement.
 Over 40% of the old Cornell drawers have been replaced with new pest-resistant drawers, the vial collection is now housed in 15 modern 3000-vial cases with plenty of room to expand, and the Museum now features an expanded 42” deep curator’s work bench.

 Museum specimens in all groups of arthropods are professionally identified using specialized techniques, equipment, and literature; they are therefore priceless reference resources for comparison with unknown specimens.
 A full-time Curator, who reports to the Head of the Department of Entomology, staffs the Museum.
 He maintains and develops the Museum collections; handles identification, information, and loan requests; directs the Museum’s public programs; maintains the Museum’s website; teaches courses in insect taxonomy; and conducts research on the insect fauna of Arkansas.
 He provides identification and information services for the Arkansas Agricultural Experiment Station, extension personnel, natural resource agencies, other state and federal agencies, institutions of learning, industry, and the general public.
 The Department Secretary is trained in Museum procedures and provides part-time help with Museum maintenance.
 An extensive literature collection is at hand to facilitate timely arthropod identification, and all supplies and equipment necessary for insect collecting, mounting and curation are in stock.
 The Museum is adequately equipped with new or relatively new computers, dissecting microscopes, a relatively new phase contrast microscope, and digital cameras.The Museum also houses an AutoMontage photomicrography system, which can be used in conjunction with the phase contrast microscope or the stereoscope to which it is usually attached.